-The Library's digitisation strategy will help cement the Library's status as a world leading library and centre for digital excellence.
-Digital material will be created and preserved on a scale never before seen in Australia.
+The Library's digitisation strategy has helped cement the Library's status as a world-leading library and centre for digital excellence.
+Digital content from a wide range of collection materials has been created and preserved on a scale never seen before in Australia.

-This essential project will improve discoverability on the Library's website and across the Internet, making it even easier for schools, universities, family historians, researchers and many others to find and use the Library's unique materials.
+This project has improved the discoverability on the Library's website and across the Internet, making it even easier for schools, universities, family historians, researchers and many others to find and use the Library's unique materials.

 In 2015, the Library launched a new website and an integrated collection management system.
 The Library also implemented a world-leading digital preservation repository and built custom workflows to facilitate digital asset management.

 In 2021, the Library launched a new catalogue and digital collections website.

 Upgrades to Library equipment available for public use have included new microform reader scanners installed in the State Reference Library and Mitchell Library Reading Room, and upgrades to all print services and multi-function devices in the State Reference Library.
 In addition to these, many projects have been undertaken to renew the Library’s digital infrastructure behind the scenes.
 These upgrades will assist the Library in its day-to-day operations and establish a strong foundation on which to support the Library's vision for digital excellence.